miguelmaroune/bankBuddy-mvp/ReadMe.md

 4. **Chain of Responsibility for Transaction Validations**:
    - For transaction validation, the **Chain of Responsibility** pattern is employed.
 This pattern allows a series of validation checks to be applied in a sequential manner, where each handler (validator) is responsible for checking a specific aspect of the transaction.
    - This design decouples the validation logic from the core transaction process and ensures that each validation can be easily modified or extended without affecting others.

-For example, you can add new validation checks (like checking account balance, verifying account ownership, etc.) without touching the existing logic.
-   - It provides flexibility in the validation process and ensures that the transactions go through a series of checks before being processed, making the system more robust and error-resistant.
+5. **CI/CD with GitHub Actions**
+   - A **CI/CD pipeline** has been set up using **GitHub Actions**.
+The pipeline automatically triggers tests on every commit or pull request to ensure code quality and prevent issues from being introduced into the system.

 This combination of **Spring Security with JWT**, **Dockerization**, **State Design Pattern**, and **Chain of Responsibility** for validations ensures that BankBuddy is secure, maintainable, and scalable, while also offering flexibility for future enhancements.